Books & Literature

 r/literature

 Welcome to /r/literature, a community for deeper discussions of plays, poetry, short stories, and novels.
-Discussions of literary criticism, literary history, literary theory, and critical theory are also welcome.
+Discussions of literary criticism, literary history, literary theory, and critical theory are welcome.
 We are not /r/books: please do not use this sub to seek book recommendations or homework help.

 #6